 Under new rules that took effect in 2010, you can convert a traditional IRA into a Roth IRA no matter what your income is.
 If the conversion turns out to have adverse tax consequences, you'll have plenty of time to reverse the whole transaction, but only for tax years prior to 2018.

-With the playing field now wide open, Roth conversions will likely be more popular than ever after the income limits for making one were removed in 2010.
+Roth conversions are more popular than ever after the income limits for making one were removed in 2010.
 Inevitably, you may wish to undo a conversion, perhaps due to poor investment performance.
 For tax years before 2018, you have until October 15th of the year after making a conversion to reverse it and avoid the related tax liability.
 Beginning with the 2018 tax year, undoing Roth conversions are no longer permitted.
 Before we cover the details of reversing a conversion, let’s go over some background information.

 Conversions are taxable transactions